prio/prio.github.io/_posts/2018-01-08-rust-and-swig.md

 ### The rmath C library

 Now we need to expose this as a C API.
-We could edit our sum function so it is C compatible but it would make usage from rust awkward.
+We could edit our sum function so it is C compatible but it would make usage from Rust awkward.
 We could also just add another function to this crate that exposes a C compatible version but if you are creating a real library a nicer way to do it is to create a new crate that contains the C api.

 Run